Political clubs

 An artist’s depiction of a Jacobin Club meeting during the revolution

 The first political clubs were formed early in the revolution and were relatively informal.
 As the revolution progressed, however, they became more organised and formalised.
-Most clubs developed their own customs, procedures and membership requirements; they acquired a regular meeting place and members attended regularly, sometimes every night.
+Most developed their own customs, procedures and membership requirements; they acquired a regular meeting place and members attended there regularly, sometimes every night.

 Some clubs behaved in a similar fashion to modern-day political parties.
 Their members reviewed the day’s developments, debated issues, set agendas, decided policy and formulated strategy for the future.
 Many deputies in the various national legislatures were also members of political clubs; their actions in government were often influenced by what transpired in the clubs.
+The most famous of all political clubs, the Jacobins, would shape the course of the revolution between 1792 and 1794.

 The Breton Club

+Breton Club meetings were attended by influential figures like Honore Mirabeau, Emmanuel Sieyès, Isaac Le Chapelier, Antoine Barnave and Maximilien Robespierre.
 Members of the Breton Club supported liberal political reforms including voting by head, the adoption of a constitution and the formation of a national assembly.
-During the events of June 1789, the Breton Club gathered before each session of the Estates-General in order to discuss strategy.

 political clubs